 How big is the Nubank Mexico investment?

-Nubank plans to invest about four point two billion dollars in Mexico over the period two thousand twenty-six to two thousand thirty.
+Nubank plans to invest about four point two billion dollars in Mexico over the years two thousand twenty-six to two thousand thirty.
 President Sheinbaum confirmed the figure after meeting founder David Vélez on July sixth, and the company had first disclosed it in February.

 Why did Bank of America downgrade Nubank?